ga83bar/Corona-applied-machine-learning/res/playstation/README.md

-# README for the playstation dataset
+# README for the Playstation dataset

 ## Data origin
-The data was downloaded from the [gamstat website](https://gamstat.com/playstation/).
+The data was downloaded from the [gamestat website](https://gamstat.com/playstation/).

 ## Code for preprocessing
 The code can be found in the [data collection file](/./src/data_management/data_collection.py) in the PSCollector class.